x3kany/x3kany/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m still Dre named Snoop and would like to go to Chainese restrant or to steak house or to eat some oysters
+- 👀 I’m still Dre named Snoop and would like to go to Chainese restrant or to steak house or to seafood restrant to eat some oysters
 - 🌱 I’m currently learning how to raise and educate kids well
 - 💞️ I’m looking to collaborate on telegram miniaps
 - 📫 How to reach me x3any@yahoo.com or kx3any@gmail.com